 After Limit Rush not a lot happened with Binary Moon.
 Rocket Boards, my first ‘for sale’ game was written and released, and was sold through the site, but a personal site isn’t the best place to advertise something so Binary Sun was born.
 Binary Moon was then left to rot.

 A year after the release of Binary Sun I managed to get a job at a very cool online gaming company called Miniclip which meant I didn’t have to do the freelance design or odd jobs I had been doing.
 So, with more than a little persuasion from one of my friends at work, I decided to turn Binary Moon into a blog – time for a major redesign.

 Version 1 – no way

 I wanted to try a different design technique when making this site.
-I had just read an article at All that Malarkey and thought it sounded like a good idea, unfortunately the layout was rather scabby and I returned to my standard technique of using colour as soon as possible to give a better idea of the feel behind the site.
+I had just read an article at All that Malarkey about designing in greyscale and thought it sounded like a good idea, unfortunately the layout wasn’t great and I returned to my standard technique of using colour as soon as possible to give a better idea of the feel behind the site.

 Version 2 & Version 3 – nice and blue

 The blue made an appearance very quickly.
 Binary Moon has always been predominantly coloured blue and I wanted to keep the tradition with the new version.
 Version 3 shows the addition of some extra colour but it wasn’t working (at the time).
 Notice also the lefthand margin that has stayed in place for all of the versions 2.

 This was where the site started to feel right, not perfect – but a start.

 Version 5 – tabs… aarrggh!